nigel5/ocurl/README.md

 ## Docker Setup

-Ocurl is also available as a Docker application.
+The easiest way to setup the application is by using Docker.

 To run in Docker,

 > docker-compose up --build

-This will pull `node:14`, `cassandra:latest`, and `postgres:latest`.
+This will pull `node:14`, `redis:latest`, and `postgres:latest`.

 ## Local Development Setup